burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept Integer = SignedInteger<I> || UnsignedInteger<I>;
 ```

-So, to define the concept in the form of constraint, you should make it in the following way:
+So, to define the concept in the form of a constraint, you should make it in the following way:
 ```cpp
 template <parameter list>
 concept name = constraints;